Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Injectable vaccines that do not require reconstitution

 • If the vaccine is in a vial, remove the cap carefully to maintain sterility of the rubber bung.
-There is no need to wipe the rubber bung of a single-dose vial with an alcohol swab if it is visibly clean.
+Wipe the outer surface of the rubber stopper of injection vials with an alcohol swab.
+Allow rubber stopper to dry before inserting any device into the vial.

 • Use the 19 gauge needle to draw up the recommended dose through the bung